 Chart Description Total packets in/out Shows the incoming and outgoing packet rates as an aggregate across all network cards in the system.
-Packets Sent and Packets Received are each represented by a single line on the chart, an by an item in the legend at the right of the chart.
+Packets Sent and Packets Received are each represented by a single line on the chart, and by an item in the legend at the right of the chart.
 Packets by network card Shows the total rate of packets (incoming and outgoing), broken down by network card.
-Each network card on the current system is represented by a single line on the chart, and b an item in the legend at the right of the chart.
+Each network card on the current system is represented by a single line on the chart, and by an item in the legend at the right of the chart.
 Total kilobytes in/out Shows the level of traffic being received and sent by the system in kilobytes per second.
 Kilobytes Sent and Kilobytes Received are each represented by a single line on the chart, and by an item in the legend at the right of the chart.
-Errors and Retries
+Errors and Retries Shows the number of errors and retries on the network subsystem.
+A consistent number of retries or errors usually means one of the following: A network segment attached to the system is over-utilized.
+There are problems with a network card, cabling or other networking device on a network segment.
 Inbound Errors and Outbound Errors are each represented by a single line on the chart, and by an item in the legend at the right of the chart.